cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 Option | Default | Description
 --- | --- | ---
 `blackout` | `[]` | Array of string selectors used to match elements that should be blacked out when the screenshot is taken.
 Does not apply to `runner` captures.
 `capture` | `'fullpage'` | Which parts of the Test Runner to capture.
 This value is ignored for element screenshot captures.
-Valid values are `app`, `fullpage`, or `runner`.
-When `app`, your application under test is captured in the current viewport.
+Valid values are `viewport`, `fullpage`, or `runner`.
+When `viewport`, your application under test is captured in the current viewport.
 When `fullpage`, your application under test is captured in its entirety from top to bottom.
 When `runner`, the entire browser viewport, including the Cypress Command Log, is captured.
 For screenshots automatically taken on test failure, capture is always coerced to `runner`.
 `disableTimersAndAnimations` | `true`| When true, prevents JavaScript timers (`setTimeout`, `setInterval`, etc) and CSS animations from running while the screenshot is taken.
-`scaleAppCaptures` | `false` | Whether to scale the app to fit into the browser viewport when `capture` option is `app` or `fullpage`.
+`scale` | `false` | Whether to scale the app to fit into the browser viewport.
+This is always coerced to `true` for `runner` captures.
 `screenshotOnRunFailure` | `true` | When true, automatically takes a screenshot when there is a failure in Run mode.
-`waitForCommandSynchronization` | `true` | Whether to make an effort to sync the command log, showing the latest command run, when `capture` option is `runner`.

 # Examples

 ## Blackout elements before screenshot

-Elements that match the specified selectors will be blacked out from the screenshot, but only when the `capture` option is `app`. `blackout` is ignored is `capture` is `runner`.
+Elements that match the specified selectors will be blacked out from the screenshot, but only when the `capture` option is `viewport`. `blackout` is ignored is `capture` is `runner`.

 ```javascript
 Cypress.SelectorPlayground.defaults({